pfirsich/naw/doc.md

 Creates an entity without adding it to a world.
 Most of the time, you want to use `naw.World:Entity()`.

 **Member variables**:
 - *id*: A unique (over the lifetime of the program) entity id (number).
-The entity can be retrieved by id, by indexing the Entity class: `naw.Entity[entId]`.
+The entity can be retrieved by id, by indexing the Entity class: `naw.Entity[entId]` or by indexing `World.entities[entId]`.
 - *world*: An array of all the worlds the entity lives in.
 - *components*: A table containing all the components the entity has.
-The keys are the component classes and the values are the component data.
-You may also access component data by just doing e.g. `entity[PositionComponent]`.
+The keys are the component classes and the values should always be `true`.

 **See also**: [naw.World:Entity](#nawworldentity)
 ### naw.Entity:addComponent